gluster/glusterfs/doc/admin-guide/en-US/markdown/admin_rdma_transport.md

 # Introduction

-GlusterFS supports using RDMA protocol for communication between glusterfs clients and glusterfs bricks.
+GlusterFS supports using [RDMA](http://www.rfc-editor.org/rfc/rfc5040.txt) protocol for communication between glusterfs clients and glusterfs bricks.
 GlusterFS clients include FUSE client, libgfapi clients(Samba and NFS-Ganesha included), gNFS server and other glusterfs processes that communicate with bricks like self-heal daemon, quotad, rebalance process etc.

-NOTE: As of now only FUSE client and gNFS server would support RDMA transport.
+> **Note**: As of now only FUSE client and gNFS server would support RDMA transport.

-NOTE:
-NFS client to gNFS Server/NFS Ganesha Server communication would still happen over tcp.
+> **Note**: NFS client to gNFS Server/NFS Ganesha Server communication would still happen over tcp.
 CIFS Clients/Windows Clients to Samba Server communication would still happen over tcp.

 # Setup
 Please refer to these external documentation to setup RDMA on your machines